The Best Things To Do in Downtown Manhattan

 This bar offers modern gastropub food and a large selection of bottled craft and draught beers.
 It’s a great place to catch any game, as Blue Haven has TVs everywhere.
 In fact, they even have one that’s seven feet across!
 So, make your plans and get here early to secure a seat next to the biggest TV in the house.

-see WebsiteAdd to myNY added14 Bowery Beer Garden
+see WebsiteAdd to myNY added -

 If you’re close to Chinatown, be sure to check out the Bowery Beer Garden.
 This open-air space is located at 93 Bowery and is more pandemic-friendly than other venues.
 Offering over 50 big-screen televisions and 40 different brews of beer, Bowery is NYC’s most extensive sports beer garden, so watching March Madness at this spot is a no-brainer!
 If you get hungry, be sure to opt for house specialties such as loaded garlic shrimp fries or beer garden wings.